-14.6 Display Screen Equipment (DSE) (also see the Display Screen Equipment Policy)
+15.6 Display Screen Equipment (DSE) (also see the Display Screen Equipment Policy)

-The nominated DSE Assessor is the Deputy Headteacher and an audit of all staff has been undertaken to identify those staff who would be considered as DSE 'users'.
+The nominated DSE Assessor is the Headteacher an audit of all staff has been undertaken to identify those who would be considered as DSE 'users'.
 A list of these staff is contained in Appendix 1.
-The Deputy Headteacher and Caretaker will ensure that all workstations (excluding pupil workstations) comply with the minimum standards as detailed within the County Council Policy.
+SLT will ensure that all workstations (excluding pupil workstations) comply with the minimum standards as detailed within the County Council Policy.
 Employee workstations are assessed to identify the risks to health and safety and to remove and reduce any risks to the lowest practicable level.